Sandy5688/Default-Automation/README.md

 ```

 - The server will start on the port specified in `.env` or default to 3000.
-- All bots will be scheduled automatically via cron.
+- All bots will be scheduled automatically via cron (legacy Puppeteer-based, migration to Axios recommended).

 ### API